Royal Scots Dragoon Guards: History

 In November 2013, the unit was converted to a light cavalry unit, armed with Jackal vehicles.
 Under the Army 2020 plan, it was re-roled as a light cavalry unit, and moved to Leuchars Station in summer 2015.
-On 29 September 2015, Queen Elizabeth II visited Leuchars, where she named the north part of the camp 'Waterloo Lines' in celebration of 200 years since the Battle of Waterloo.
+On 29 September 2015, Queen Elizabeth II visited Leuchars, where she named the north part of the camp "Waterloo Lines" in celebration of 200 years since the Battle of Waterloo.

 The Regiment deployed to Cyprus with the United Nations on Operation TOSCA 27, where they conducted peace-keeping for six months from September 2017.

 The Regiment deployed to Poland in 2019 and 2020 on Operation CABRIT as part of the NATO Enhanced Forward Presence Poland Battlegroup on two separate six month deployments with the A Squadron lead contingent named "Dragoon Troop" and the C Squadron lead Contingent named "Balaklava Troop".

 Throughout the COVID-19 pandemic, the unit deployed on Operation RESCRIPT where they assisted the NHS and local authorities across the UK.

-In 2022, the unit resubordinated to 7th Light Mechanised Brigade Combat Team as part of Future Soldier and deployed to Mali on Operation Newcombe.
+In 2022, the unit was transferred to the 7th Light Mechanised Brigade as part of the Future Soldier reorganisation.
+It was then deployed to Mali on Operation Newcombe.

 Organisation

 The regiment converted to the role of light cavalry as part of restructuring in the army under Army 2020.
 It is equipped with Jackal armoured fighting vehicles.
 The Royal Scots Dragoon Guards is paired with the Scottish and North Irish Yeomanry, an Army Reserve light cavalry regiment.

-The Royal Scots Dragoon Guards is broken into the following structure:
+The Royal Scots Dragoon Guards is made up of the following sub-units: